Q. What is the Parramatta Light Rail route?

 Q. How long will the Carlingford line be shut down once construction of light rail begins?

-A. Train services between Camellia and Clyde will need to cease operation to enable construction and operation of Parramatta Light Rail.
-The timing of construction will be confirmed once a project delivery partner is appointed.
+A. From January 2020, train services between Camellia and Clyde will cease to operate to enable construction and operation of Parramatta Light Rail.
 During construction, more frequent bus services will operate from Carlingford via the existing stations at Telopea, Dundas, Rydalmere, Camellia and Parramatta.
 Customers will be provided with plenty of notice before the train services cease, as well as the exact route of buses, to minimise disruption to the community.

 Q. What is the progress of Stage 2 of the Parramatta Light Rail?